 Tip #2: Know What You Need

 Before you meet with an attorney, it pays to educate yourself on what you need in your estate plan.
-Most estate plans consist of a last will and testament, health care proxy, power of attorney, and appointment of agent to control disposition of remains.
+Most estate plans consist of a last will and testament, health care proxy, power of attorney, and appointment of an agent to control disposition of remains.
 Some estate plans also include living trusts.
 It helps to understand what each document accomplishes and why it may be necessary in your estate.
 Sometimes clients have perfectly satisfactory documents such as wills or health care proxies already set up and may not need new ones.
 Other times, specifically with powers of attorney, a new draft is highly recommended.
 Understanding these documents will also help you discuss your needs in more detail with your attorney.

 Tip #3: Hire the Right Attorney